Criticism of science: Critiques from within science

-Reproduciblity
+Reproducibility

 The social sciences, such as social psychology, have long suffered from the problem of their studies being largely not reproducible.
 Now, medicine has come under similar pressures.
 In a phenomenon known as the replication crisis, journals are less likely to publish straight replication studies so it may be difficult to disprove results.
 Another result of publication bias is the Proteus phenomenon: early attempts to replicate results tend to contradict them.
 However, there are claims that this bias may be beneficial, allowing accurate meta-analysis with fewer publications.

-Cognitive and publication biases
+Cognitive biases

 Critics argue that the biggest bias within science is motivated reasoning, whereby scientists are more likely to accept evidence that supports their hypothesis and more likely to scrutinize findings that do not.
 Scientists do not practice pure induction but instead often come into science with preconceived ideas and often will, unconsciously or consciously, interpret observations to support their own hypotheses through confirmation bias.
 For example, scientists may re-run trials when they do not support a hypothesis but use results from the first trial when they do support their hypothesis.
 It is often argued that while each individual has cognitive biases, these biases are corrected for when scientific evidence converges.
 However, systematic issues in the publication system of academic journals can often compound these biases.
 Issues like publication bias, where studies with non-significant results are less likely to be published, and selective outcome reporting bias, where only the significant outcomes out of a variety of outcomes are likely to be published, are common within academic literature.
 These biases have widespread implications, such as the distortion of meta-analyses where only studies that include positive results are likely to be included.
 Statistical outcomes can be manipulated as well, for example large numbers of participants can be used and trials overpowered so that small difference cause significant effects or inclusion criteria can be changed to include those are most likely to respond to a treatment.
 Whether produced on purpose or not, all of these issues need to be taken into consideration within scientific research, and peer-reviewed published evidence should not be assumed to be outside of the realm of bias and error; some critics are now claiming that many results in scientific journals are false or exaggerated.

+Science has been criticized for being too conformist, and for becoming on average less disruptive.